 THE WAY WE WORK

 You may well have been in touch with the imprint publisher, but our "default" position is to run the business without the one-to-one relationship that publishers traditionally provide.
 The business is mostly run by authors, for authors, rather than full-time staff working in a central office.
-Instead, we provide information throughout the website, point you to the relevant bits at the right time, use automatic email notifications (over fifty of them) for different stages, that get sent through to the editors/designers/marketing/PR people scattered around North America/Europe (most of them authors who have come up through the system – it's something of a "collective").
+Instead, we provide information throughout the website, point you to the relevant bits at the right time, use automatic email notifications (nearly a hundred of them, covering everything from availability of contract, through the editorial, production, sale, marketing and PR stages - we send out more than a hundred a day), to authors and the editors/designers/marketing people scattered around North America/Europe (most of them authors who have come up through the system – it's something of a "collective").
 We have the Author Forum for queries, where you should get an answer within a day or so.
 You should find it in the top right-hand corner of your screen when you log in.
 It is split between EDITORIAL AND PRODUCTION (including a section on CONTRACT QUERIES), MARKETING AND PUBLICITY, SALES AND DISTRIBUTION.
 For technical questions relating to use of the Author Guide and Database, there's a section on TECHNICAL SUPPORT.
 Please see USING THE AUTHOR FORUM for a more detailed guide on posting a query.

 There are also “closed” Facebook pages for different imprints, for authors and publishers to talk amongst themselves, supporting each other, helping out with endorsements, reviews, events, comments on manuscripts, discovering new sites/outlets and sharing the knowledge.
 These things are key to the way we work.

 We group some of the imprints into clusters:

 MBS cluster comprises 6th, Axis Mundi, Ayni, Dodona, Mantra, O, Psyche, Soul Rocks, Sassy Books.